ImL0w/Svelte-CloudKit/CloudKit/README.md

 <br />

-## **Eco-System & SCSS**
+## **Ecosystem & SCSS**

 ### What are we talking about?
-CloudKit has a so called 'eco-system', where everything works together with the purpose of giving the best user experience.
+CloudKit has a so called 'ecosystem', where everything works together with the purpose of giving the best user experience.
 Everything can be customized by you!
 You can give custom preferences like the color-theme, or which reusable class should be compiled or not.
 CloudKit has already a default configuration which you can use of course.

 ### Docs
 All classes and mixins are documented in detail at the following [page (todo)](#link)